Jzhang0107/BudgetApp/README.md

 # BudgetApp
-SLightly more complex react app than indecision to practice
+Slightly more complex react app than indecision to practice